Grand-Admiral/NeuralNet---basic/README.md

 Files:
 - medium.py is the original code
-- 1medium.py is the adjusted code with dule outputs and bias
+- 1medium.py is the adjusted code with two outputs and bias
+- images.py reads the values of a black&white image pixels and places them in the input values

 The math:
 <p>pt1 - https://www.youtube.com/watch?v=aVId8KMsdUU</p>